mpriour/blog/content/posts/clipboard.md

 date: 2017-09-11
 ---

-If you've ever wanted a way for a user to copy information in a different format or control what exactly gets copied from areas of your page, the the [Cliboard API](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent) & the [execCommand API](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) are very useful.
+If you've ever wanted a way for a user to copy information in a different format or control what exactly gets copied from areas of your page, then the [Cliboard API](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent) & the [execCommand API](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) are very useful.
 However reading specs and [limitations](http://caniuse.com/#feat=clipboard) between different browsers makes it seem more complicated and limiting to use than it is.

 Let say you have contact information that you want to display in a nice card layout on the screen.
 However, that formatted display doesn't copy well into other systems or uses.
 We could provide users with a link to copy the contact data in a CSV format.
 That way it could be pasted into a text file or a spreadsheet or imported in Outlook.